-National pension program: 983,100 yen a year is paid for a Group I disability; 786,500 yen a year for a Group II disability.
+975,125 yen a year is paid for a Group I disability; 780,100 yen a year for a Group II disability.

-Dependent's supplement: 226,300 yen a year is paid for each of the first two children and 75,400 yen a year for each subsequent child.
+Dependent's supplement: 224,500 yen a year is paid for each of the first two children and 74,800 yen a year for each additional child.

-Benefit adjustment: Benefits are automatically adjusted annually according to changes in the cost of living and wages.
+Benefit adjustment: Benefits are automatically adjusted annually according to changes in prices and wages.

-Employees' pension insurance: 125% of the old-age employees' pension plus additional benefits for dependents the insured received or was eligible to receive is paid for a Group I disability; 100% (plus additional benefits for dependents) for a Group II disability; or 100% for a Group III disability.
-For persons with less than 300 months of coverage, the pension is calculated based on a contribution period of 300 months.
+Disability pension (employees' pension program): 125% of the old-age employees' pension (plus additional benefits for dependents) the insured received or was entitled to receive is paid for a Group I disability; 100% (plus additional benefits for dependents) for a Group II disability; or 100% for a Group III disability.
+For persons with less than 300 months of paid or credited contributions, the pension is calculated based on a contribution period of 300 months.

-The minimum benefit is 589,900 yen a year.
+The minimum annual pension is 585,100 yen.

-Dependent's supplement: 226,300 yen a year is paid for a spouse.
+Dependent's supplement: 224,500 yen a year is paid.

-Disability grant: A lump sum of 200% of the old-age employees' pension the insured received or was eligible to receive is paid.
-The minimum lump sum is 1,150,200 yen.
+Disability grant (employees' pension program): A lump sum of 200% of the old-age employees' pension the insured received or was entitled to receive is paid.

+The minimum disability grant is 1,170,200 yen.

-Benefit adjustment: Benefits are automatically adjusted annually according to changes in the cost of living and wages.
+Benefit adjustment: Benefits are automatically adjusted annually according to changes in prices and wages.